 The principal also observes the dollar level and individual components of the agent's wealth at the beginning of the period.
 This is a reasonable assumption for the stock options and shares owned by the agent since these amounts are disclosed in proxy statements, but it is perhaps more questionable for the other cash component of agent wealth.
-We assume that the compensation payment satisfies the traditional individual rationality (IR) constraint that the utility of compensation is greater than or equal to the expected utility of the outside reservation wage that the agent can earn in the labor market.
+We assume that the compensation payment satisfies the traditional (ex ante) individual rationality (IR) constraint that the expected utility of compensation less the cost of effort is greater than or equal to the utility of the outside reservation wage that the agent can earn in the labor market.
 This reservation wage is assumed to be constant and known to both the agent and the principal.